Hercules (constellation): Characteristics

+Features

 Stars

 Hercules has no first or second magnitude stars.
 However, it does have several stars above magnitude 4.
 Alpha Herculis, traditionally called Rasalgethi, is a triple star system, partly resolvable in small amateur telescopes, 359 light-years from Earth.
 Its common name means "the kneeler's head".
 The primary is an irregular variable star; it is a bright giant with a minimum magnitude of 4 and a maximum magnitude of 3.
 It has a diameter of roughly 400 solar diameters.
 The secondary, a spectroscopic binary that orbits the primary every 3600 years, is a blue-green hued star of magnitude 5.6.
+Five degrees east-south-east of Rasalgethi lies Rasalhague, the brightest star in Ophiuchus.
+These stars may be among the closest-lying pair of alpha stars in the entire sky.
+Despite the star designated as "alpha", it is actually the 5th brightest star in Hercules.

 Beta Herculis, also called Kornephoros, is the brightest star in Hercules.
 It is a yellow giant of magnitude 2.8, 148 light-years from Earth; kornephoros means club-bearer.
 Delta Herculis A is a double star divisible in small amateur telescopes.
 The primary is a blue-white star of magnitude 3.1, and is 78 light-years from Earth.
 The optical companion is of magnitude 8.2.
 Gamma Herculis is also a double star divisible in small amateur telescopes.
 The primary is a white giant of magnitude 3.8, 195 light-years from Earth.
 The optical companion, widely separated, is 10th magnitude.
 Zeta Herculis is a binary star that is becoming divisible in medium-aperture amateur telescopes, as the components widen to their peak in 2025.
 The system, 35 light-years from Earth, has a period of 34.5 years.
 The primary is a yellow-tinged star of magnitude 2.9 and the secondary is an orange star of magnitude 5.7.